Union Station (Pittsburgh): Architecture

+Pittsburgh Regional Transit

-Bus rapid transit
+Bus Rapid Transit

 Penn Station is an at grade station operated by Pittsburgh Regional Transit.
 The station is located on the Martin Luther King Jr. East Busway and is served by busway routes P1, P2, P7, P10, P12, P16, P17, P67, P68, P69, P71, P76 and P78.

 East of the station is a bus layover area and the East Liberty Garage used by routes 1, 6, 11, 15, 19L, 29, 31, 39, 40, 44 and G31.
 These routes serve the Penn Station busway stops immediately before going out of service and are the first stops they make as they go into service.
 Routes 86, 87, 88 and 91 stop just outside of the station on Liberty and Penn Avenues.

+Light Rail Transit

 There is also a seldom used light rail station at the site.
 It opened in 1988 with regular shuttle service to Steel Plaza station, as well as two afternoon rush-hour trains on the 42S (now the Red Line).
 However, the station was difficult to integrate into other services, since it used a single-tracked former Pennsylvania Railroad tunnel.
 This tunnel travels beneath the US Steel Tower, and the building's structural supports are on each side of the tunnel, prohibiting the installation of a second track.
 The shuttle service was discontinued in 1993, but the two 42S afternoon rush-hour trains continued to serve the station until 2007.
-Since 2007, the station has seen occasional use, mostly for charters or special events, such as part of the agency's detoured transportation routes following Super Bowl XLV on February 6, 2011 and as part of the "Railvolution" transit convention in October 2018.
+Since 2007, the station has seen occasional use, mostly for charters or special events, such as part of the agency's detoured transportation routes following Super Bowl XLV on February 6, 2011, as part of the "Railvolution" transit convention in October 2018, and during concrete repair work in the downtown tunnels between Steel Plaza and Gateway Station in March 2023.